 Payment options will vary, depending on the location and the payment terms they currently offer.
-Most offices accept credit card payments and personal checks while also offering financing options such as CareCredit.
+Most offices accept credit card payments, certified checks and personal checks while also offering financing options such as zero percent financing plans.

 Other payment options or financial assistance may include: Vocational Rehabilitation Services, VA benefits, Flexible Spending Plans through your employer, civic organizations, community organizations and foundations.
 Please contact your local, providing SLP to see what options are available in your area.

 Due to the number of variables associated with medical insurance (provider, amount of coverage, state where located, etc.), it is highly recommended that each customer explore this method of payment with their insurance carrier.
 To assist you Janus Development Group, Inc. has contracted with Healthcare Reimbursement Solutions, Inc. (HRSI).